 Warung Ijo – Good Indonesian dishes at good price

 Balinese Home Cooking – Good Indonesian food though it is not located in Ubud’s centre and prices are not on the low side

 Warung Citta Ovest Pizza & Pasta – Excellent pizza

-➽ Our next destination after Ubud was Pemuteran, a sleepy seaside village located North West of Bali.
-Here is a guide to Pemuteran with top things to do including day trip itinerary with attractions to visit on the way to this charming village.
+➳ Our next destination after Ubud was Pemuteran, a sleepy seaside village located North West of Bali.
+Here is a guide to Pemuteran with top things to do including a day trip itinerary visiting popular attractions on the way from Ubud to Pemuteran.